 I’ve just started running a weekly class at a local special needs college and the work is funded by the lovely people at Yoga Quota.
 More on this soon.

-I use 8tracks to store online mixes for Special Yoga classes held where the space I use has internet access.
-There are two so far …
+I used to use 8tracks to store online mixes for Special Yoga classes where the venue had internet access.
+8tracks is closing down so I’ve moved a few to Spotify …